haxsaw/actuator/Tutorial.md

 - They serve as bookmarks into models
 - They behave something like a [future](https://en.wikipedia.org/wiki/Futures_and_promises) in that they provide a reference to a value that hasn't been determined yet
 - They provide a way to make logical connections between models in order to share information
-- They serve as a way to logically identify components that should be provisioned
+- They serve as a way to logically identify resources that should be provisioned

 For example, suppose a model elsewhere needs to know the first IP address on the first interface of the server from the SingleOpenstackServer model.
 That IP address won't be known until the server is provisioned, but a reference to this piece of information can be created by the following expression: